openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ### NS Profile
 NS Profile uses the profiles you have saved on your Nightscout site (https://[yournightscoutsiteaddress]/profile).
 You can use the [Profile Switch](../Usage/Profiles.md) to change which of those profiles is active, this writes the profile to the pump in case of AndroidAPS failure.
 This allows you to easily create multiple profiles in Nightscout (i.e.. work, home, sports, holidays, etc.).
-Shortly after clicking on "Save" they will be transferred to AAPS if your smartphone is online.
+Shortlycreen  after clicking on "Save" they will be transferred to AAPS if your smartphone is online.
 Even without an Internet connection or without a connection to Nightscout, the Nightscout profiles are available in AAPS once they have been synchronized.

 Do a <b>profile switch</b> to activate a profile from Nightscout.
 Press and hold the current profile in the AAPS homescreen at the top (grey field between the light blue "Open/Closed Loop" field and the dark blue target area field) > Profile switch > Select profile > OK.
 AAPS also writes the selected profile into the pump after the profile change, so that it is available without AAPS in an emergency and continues to run.